 Accessing Accelerator via a Backdoor

-In order to facilitate access to Accelerator if there are problems with configuration or communication with the IdP, there is an additional URL that can be used to access Accelerator using a Cloud user.
+Where there are issues with the communication or configuration of the IdP, there is an additional URL available to access Accelerator as a Cloud user.